CiscoDevNet/terraform-provider-aci/docs/resources/endpoint_tag_mac.md

 ```

-All examples for the Endpoint Tag Mac resource can be found in the [examples](https://github.com/CiscoDevNet/terraform-provider-aci/tree/master/examples/resources/aci_endpoint_tag_mac) folder.
+All examples for the Endpoint Tag MAC resource can be found in the [examples](https://github.com/CiscoDevNet/terraform-provider-aci/tree/master/examples/resources/aci_endpoint_tag_mac) folder.

 ## Schema ##